trilioData/tvk-plugins/README.md

 ## Pre-requisites:

 1. krew - kubectl-plugin manager.
-Install from [here](https://krew.sigs.k8s.io/docs/user-guide/setup/install/)
+Install from [here](https://krew.sigs.k8s.io/docs/user-guide/setup/install/).
 2. kubectl - kubernetes command-line tool.
-Install from [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
+Install from [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

+For openshift environments, if `kubectl` is not installed and `oc` binary is installed on host machine, then `oc` binary can be used to perform `kubectl` operation by -
+- creating alias with `alias kubectl=oc` **OR**
+- create a copy of oc binary with
+`cp oc oc-copy` and rename that copy to kubectl with `mv oc-copy kubectl`.

 ## Documentation: